NelsonPython/Enviro/enviro-direct2Tangle.md

 # Storing EnviroPhat data on the Tangle

-<b>This code walkthrough explains how use the EnviroPhat environment sensor to sense data and store it on the Tangle.</b>
+<b>This code walkthrough explains how use the EnviroPhat environment sensor to sense data and store it on the Tangle.</b>  [enviro.py](https://github.com/NelsonPython/EnviroPhat/blob/master/code/enviro.py) stores data on the tangle.

+### Importing libraries

 In order for sensor data to be meaningful, you must record the date and time the sensor reading was taken so import the time and datetime libraries.